scholtz-gnome/brackenhurst-baptist-church/constitution/constitution.md

 ### 1 Elders (_pastors_ or _overseers_)

-In accordance with clear, New Testament principles, the oversight of the church rests with its elders, all of whom are equal in authority, ministering in a plurality of leadership.
+In accordance with clear, scriptural principles, the oversight of the church rests with its elders, all of whom are equal in authority, ministering in a plurality of leadership.
 The structure of New Testament church government is a collective leadership in which each elder shares equally the position, authority, and responsibility of the office.

 #### 1 Terminology Regarding Elders